 This course is a vital part of the contemporary theater scene and an excellent way for artists to acquire various acting, directing, technical, and creative writing skills that will aid them in the development of original work in non-traditional and traditional theater settings.
 Through intensive creative writing exercises, self-reflection, dramaturgical research, and performance practice, students will mine their own stories and the stories of others in order to craft original solo performance pieces.
 The writing process will be particularly emphasized through the submission of various written assignments and drafts of the final performance scripts.
 The scripts will also be workshopped with peers.
 The student's work will culminate in a performance showcase, and their work may be further developed to be shared in more public formats.
-Students will also engage with a variety of solo performance works, i.e. texts and live performance pieces.
+Students will also engage with a variety of solo performance works, i.e. texts and live performances, from the 20th and 21st centuries and use them as inspiration for their own solo performance pieces.
 (THR 361; students should take THR 361 to receive WI credit) (Fall 2022)